P.S. 304 Early Childhood School

 Strong teaching and thoughtful curriculum

-Top students get the challenges they need while kids who are having trouble get plenty of extra help.
-Many classes have more than one adultincluding teachers, student teachers, parents and classroom aidesso children get individual attention.
-Children not only learn the written skills they need to master standardized tests, they also learn how to speak and write clearlyskills that are just as important but not as easy to measure.
+The school gets high marks on the city’s performance dashboard, indicating that top students get the challenges they need while kids who are having trouble get plenty of extra help.
+Many classes have more than one adult—including teachers, student teachers, parents and classroom aides—so children get individual attention.
+Children not only learn the written skills they need to master standardized tests, they also learn how to speak and write clearly—skills that are just as important but not as easy to measure.

 Kindergarten classrooms have plenty of LEGOs, wooden blocks, trains and dress up corners where children may play together.
-This is their time for discussion, said Assistant Principal Bonnie Boltax.
-They need to speak to other students.
-Youre not only sitting at a desk.
-Children go on science-related field trips to the Bronx Zoo, the Bronx Botanical Garden, the Queens Hall of Science, and the Gateway National Park in Jamaica Bay.
+Children go to art museums and on science-related field trips to the Bronx Zoo, the Bronx Botanical Garden, the Queens Hall of Science, and the Gateway National Park in Jamaica Bay.

-Special education: The school offers team teaching and self-contained classes, as well as Special Education Teacher Support Services (SETSS).
-Some students from P10 attend PS 304 classes.
-The instruction we saw in a self-contained class was just as good as in general education classes and children were full engaged in the lesson.
+SPECIAL EDUCATION: The school offers ICT (integrated co-teaching) and self-contained classes, as well as Special Education Teacher Support Services (SETSS).
+Some students from P10 attend PS 304 classes, according to the CEP.